 A public warehouse is most suitable for startups and small-scale industries to store their goods temporarily.

-It is the storage area owned privately by manufacturers, distributors, wholesale dealers, etc. It is a little expensive compared to public warehouses.
+It is a storage area owned privately by manufacturers, distributors, wholesale dealers, etc. Therefore, it is a little expensive compared to public warehouses.

 However, it is still affordable for startups and small-scale industries.

 It is a storage area, especially for temporary storage goods.
-Unlike other types of warehouses, distribution centers might hold materials temporarily or for a short period.
+Unlike other warehouses, distribution centers might hold materials temporarily or for a short period.

 When many materials are received, and you might distribute them to different resellers, the distribution center helps a lot.

-Compared to other warehouse types, it is well equipped with advanced technologies, and it provides some value-added services like pick&pack services, docking, etc.
+Compared to other warehouse types, it is well equipped with advanced technologies and provides some value-added services like pick and pack services, docking, etc.

 It is a particular storage area used to store imported items before paying customs duties.
 You can keep the imported goods for an extended period also.

-This warehouse’s most important advantage is that you need not pay duties until your items are released and sold because duties for imported items will be very high.
+This warehouse’s most crucial advantage is that you need not pay duties until your items are released and sold because duties for imported items will be very high.

 It is an advanced type of warehouse in that you can store and manage the items automatically with the help of Artificial Intelligence.

-That includes managing software, performing tasks such as picking, weighing, packing, transporting, and storing goods using drones.
+That includes managing software and performing tasks such as picking, weighing, packing, transporting, and storing goods using drones.

-So this type of warehouse makes the work easy and increases sales, productivity by decreasing human errors.
-Hence, online vendors like Amazon, Alibaba use this type of warehouse.
+So this type of warehouse makes the work easy and increases sales and productivity by decreasing human errors.
+Hence, online vendors like Amazon and Alibaba use this type of warehouse.

 This type of warehouse is most suitable for cooperative organizations.
 It is a storage area owned by cooperative organizations such as farmers, weavers, etc.